good-good-create/DroidPalette/README.md

 2 in column C indicates that it belongs to "generating patches by modifying the Android code framework, such as Java code".<br>
 3 in column C indicates that it belongs to "generating patches by combining the above two approaches, but the modification to the Android framework code in this case can be achieved through changes to the XML configuration files".<br>

+Column J indicates the number of stars for the project corresponding to the current empirical study.
+Column K indicates the number of code lines in the project corresponding to the current empirical study.

 # The URL address of the survey.